 With this educational attainment, she worked as a producer for Adventist Radio London and became a brand ambassador for Heroes in the General Conference of Seventh-day Adventists, among her other past employments.

 Currently, Vanesa is the communications associate director for the Trans-European Division of the Seventh-day Adventist Church.

 To learn more about her and what she does, visit her website.

 Does she see gaming as an asset for evangelism?

 With about 3 billion people (roughly a third of the world’s population) playing games, Vanesa affirms that gaming is now “a bigger industry than movies and sports combined.”

-True enough, as we have learned from Finances Online earlier, there are about 2.95 billion gamers worldwide this year.
+True enough, Finances Online concludes a total of 2.95 billion gamers worldwide in 2022.
 And it is estimated to rise to 3.07 billion by 2023.

-To neglect this fact for whatever reason “would be a catastrophic mistake,” Vanesa continues.
+To neglect this fact for whatever reason “would be a catastrophic mistake,” she continues.

-As such, it is necessary for us to engage in the gaming community with a purpose of sharing the gospel.
+As such, it is necessary for us to engage in the gaming community with the purpose of sharing the gospel.